renode/renode-docs/source/introduction/testing.md

 ### Stopping on error

 By default, `renode-test` will run all the provided test cases.
-It is possible, however, to stop the execution on the first encountered error.
+However, it is possible to stop execution on the first error encountered.
-In order to do that, run the `renode-test` script with:
+To do this, run the `renode-test` script with

 ```
-$ renode-test --stop-on-error my_tests.robot
+renode-test --stop-on-error my_tests.robot
 ```

-### Running multiple instances of renode-test at the same time
+### Running multiple instances of renode-test at once

-Renode communicates with the Robot Framework executor over a network socket.
+Renode communicates with the Robot Framework executor via a network socket.
 This means that running two `test-renode` instances at the same time will result in a network port conflict.

-In order to avoid that, you can explicitly specify the port number to be used for the communication between the Robot Framework and Renode:
+To avoid this, you can explicitly specify the port number to be used for communication between the Robot Framework and Renode:

 ```
 $ renode-test -P 9997 my_test.robot &